 Employees of COMIDA may elect to participate in the NYS Public Employees Deferred Compensation Plan (the Plan) created in accordance with Internal Revenue Code Section 457.
-The plan is available to all employees and permits the employee to defer a portion of his or her salary until future years, usually after retirement.
-COMIDA made no contributions to the plan in 2010 or 2009.
+The Plan is available to all employees and permits the employee to defer a portion of his or her salary until future years, usually after retirement.
+COMIDA made no contributions to the plan in 2012 or 2011.
+At December 31, 2012 and 2011, the value of the Plan was \$89,471 and \$65,609, respectively.

 Benefits paid from the Plan consist of retirement benefits, certain hardship withdrawals and loans to participants as applicable.
 Participants should refer to the Plan's document for a complete description of the Plan's provisions.
+That report may be obtained by writing to the New York State Deferred Compensation Plan, Gov. Alfred E. Smith, State Office Building, Albany, NY 12244.

-7. PROCUREMENT TECHNICAL ASSISTANCE CENTER (PTAC)
+7. MONROE COUNTY FINGER LAKES PROCUREMENT TECHNICAL ASSISTANCE CENTER (PTAC)

-Under its Procurement Technical Assistance Center (PTAC), COMIDA receives grants from the United States Department of Defense and New York State.
-For the years ended December 31, 2010 and 2009, respectively, COMIDA recognized PTAC income of \$167,325 and \$189,112 and corresponding expenses recorded in accordance with their natural classifications in the accompanying statements of revenue, expenses, and change in net assets.
+Under its Monroe County Finger Lakes Procurement Technical Assistance Center (PTAC), COMIDA, as the host agency for PTAC, receives grants from the United States Department of Defense and New York State.
+For the years ended December 31, 2012 and 2011, respectively, COMIDA recognized PTAC income of \$146,586 and \$186,872 and corresponding expenses recorded in accordance with their natural classifications in the accompanying statements of revenue, expenses, and change in net position.